 I received a call in mid-April from dad’s memory care facility.
 The nurse told me that my dad had been found in his room, in a large pool of blood, and appeared to have lay there all night.
 A CNA relayed exactly the same story about a week later.

-We live in an electronic world, and I still have copies of every written complaint I ever made over the course of the two years he lived there, as well as messages from the many, many good employees who told me things they obviously wanted reported to authorities.
+We live in an electronic world.
+I still have copies of every written complaint I ever made over the course of the two years he lived there.
+As well as messages from… the many good employees who told me things they wanted reported to authorities.
 I struggle each day about what to do with these messages, as they were given to me in confidence.
 At the same time, most of these employees have now fled the company.

 In the emergency room that day in April, my dad again claimed he was struck by someone at the facility.
 He said it in the presence of the doctor, a social worker, and myself.

 One complaint too many: I was thrown in jail